docwho2/java-chime-voicesdk-sma/README.md

 ### Main Menu

-The main menu has 4 choices
+The main menu presents the caller with 4 choices:

-- Press 1 for Chat GPT Bot in English
+- Press 1 for Chat GPT Bot in English.
-- Press 2 for Chat GPT Bot in Spanish
+- Press 2 for Chat GPT Bot in Spanish.
-- Press 3 for Connect Take Back and Transfer
+- Press 3 for Connect Take Back and Transfer.
-- Press 4 for Audio Reocding Menu
+- Press 4 for Audio Recording Menu.
-- Another other key ends the call
+- Any other key ends the call.

-After the caller enters a digit (or enters nothing and the timeout occurs) the below code is executed to move the call to the next action.
+After the caller enters a digit (or no input and the timeout occurs), the following code is executed to move the call to the next action.

 ```java
 .withNextActionF(a -> {